This savory Decadent Slow Cooker Creamed Corn made from fresh corn tastes nothing like the stuff from a can and is so simple to make in your crockpot.

 Decadent Slow Cooker Creamed Corn

-- 5 to 6 ears of fresh sweet corn
+- 6 ears corn fresh sweet corn

 - 1 teaspoon salt plus more to taste